AtticusMcNulty/HuntTheWumpus/README.md

 <img width="151" alt="Screenshot 2024-09-19 at 8 15 39 PM" src="https://github.com/user-attachments/assets/2e1225c2-d1be-4e63-af88-1095f8682b2e"></br>
 Debug mode:</br>
 <img width="151" alt="Screenshot 2024-09-19 at 7 54 26 PM" src="https://github.com/user-attachments/assets/8b1da4e1-1f16-4ff2-9164-07fe3412af7d"></br>
 Below the board, messages are printed out indicating any entities in an adjacent square.
-In the screenshot below, we see the player is next to two bats and the gold, thus two bat messages and one gold message are printed.</br>
+In the screenshot below, we see the player is next to two bats and the gold, thus two bat percepts and one gold percept are printed.</br>
 <img width="218" alt="Screenshot 2024-09-19 at 7 58 49 PM" src="https://github.com/user-attachments/assets/6af35350-43ec-4b4b-88a8-bc7f4bffcd3a"></br>
 To move the player, the standard W A S D keys are used.
 W to go up, A to go right, S to go down, and D to go left.
 If the user enters a key that moves in an out of bounds direction, they will be reprompted for input.</br>
 <img width="717" alt="Screenshot 2024-09-19 at 8 01 43 PM" src="https://github.com/user-attachments/assets/0d9f0ca0-09f0-4cb7-b828-8574b05586d8"></br>